josdem/blog-hugo/content/techtalk/java/stream_filters.md

 }
 ```

-(1) After creating a Stream of Strings we filtered by those starts with letter J.

-If we want to filter a list, array or map based in any condition, we can do it easily using lambda expression with stream `filter()` method.
+After creating a Stream of Strings, we filtered by those starting with the letter J. If we want to filter a list, array, or map based on any characteristic, we can do it easily using lambda expressions and `filter()`

 Here we are filtering a list and then counting the number of elements.

 ```java
 import java.util.List;